 Introduction to the Unified Patent Court and Unitary Patent

-A new European patent system – namely, a European patent with unitary effect (Unitary Patent) and a single patent enforcement system (Unified Patent Court) with divisions located throughout Europe – could start by the end of 2022 or beginning of 2023.
+A new European patent system – namely, a European patent with unitary effect (Unitary Patent) and a single patent enforcement system (Unified Patent Court) with divisions located throughout Europe – has started on June 1, 2023.

 The current European patent is granted by the EPO.
 After grant, the European patent is subjected to national validation and proceeds into one or more individual national patent rights.
 Each of the national patents is then renewed, invalidated, and enforced individually before its national offices/courts.